Skip to main content

 CocoaPods

-1. Add the Userpilot dependency to your Podfile .
-Replace <SDK_VERSION> with the latest version available.
-You can fetch the latest version from here.
+1. Add the Userpilot dependency to your Podfile.
+Replace <SDK_VERSION> with the latest version available from CocoaPods.

 target 'YourTargetName' do